SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 **[View Literature Review](Research_Materials)**

+#### Evaluation Grid
+Evaluation criteria and categories were formed from the literature review, standards, and documentation.
+The criteria were placed in a grid and weighted with a scoring system for various levels of control implementation.
+The resulting security section of the grid was used in the research paper for an inter-rater reliability assessment.
+The usability, performance, and cost sections were utilized in the website for additional information on the project website.

+#### Inter-Rater Reliability Assessment

 ### Technical Approach
-### Summary
+#### Summary
-The technical deliverable for this project will be a website containing the results of our research and analysis of common consumer routers.
-This website will contain easily readable information regarding our research with the intent of informing consumers of potential security flaws that may exist in their network.
-Additionally, this website will contain the results of our analysis on a sample of common consumer routers which are supported by major Internet Service Providers (ISPs) in the United States.
-The details of our analysis will be readily available, and it will involve a developed list of criteria sourced from our research.
+The technical deliverable for this project is a website containing the results of our research and analysis of common consumer routers.
+This website contains easily readable information regarding our research with the intent of informing consumers of potential security flaws that may exist in their network.
+Additionally, this website has the results of our analysis on a sample of common consumer routers which are supported by major Internet Service Providers (ISPs) in the United States.
+The details of our analysis is readily available, and it involves a developed list of criteria sourced from our research.
 The purpose of this deliverable is to provide an objective, informative, and useful website to bolster security literacy amongst consmers.

-### Evaluation Framework
-### System Architecture
 #### Website Deployment and Access
 ![Website Deployment and Access](https://github.com/SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/blob/main/Milestone_2/Diagrams/webapp-deployment-architecture.png?raw=true)

+#### System Architecture

 #### Router Hardening Example
 ![Router Hardening Example](https://github.com/SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/blob/main/Milestone_2/Diagrams/RouterHardening.png?raw=true)